Duxah/FreePCB-2/How_to.md

 * [How to change radius of arc?](seg_change_rad.md)
 * [How to add via?](add_via.md)
 * [How to combine colinear segments?](check_tr.md)
+* How to convert a route to a branch, and a branch to a route

 **Copper areas**